Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   In EBTKS_SD.cpp, improve documentaion about how ROM headers are processed during boot, given new support for HP86/87.
 Also some mostly cosmetic changes to other documentation, and some error messages
+-   Trivial formatting bug in EBTKS.cpp

+## Commit \#82 11/30/2020

+Changes:
+-   Added SDEOF(file\#) keyword
+-   Added SDEXISTS(filePathAndName$) keyword
+-   Updated Documentation for SDCAT, SDFFIRST and SDFNEXT.
+Update the associated custom error messages
+-   Implemented EBTKSREV$
+    added EBTKS_FIRMWARE_VERSION in EBTKS.h
+-   Some prior commit added SETLED
+-   SDCLOSE now sends a message to the serial console for each file closed
+-   VERBOSE_KEYWORDS now sends a message to the serial console for each Keyword called May also provide additional information
+-   Minor changes and more debug serial output for SPRINTF
+-   Minor changes to SDREN while debugging Phi 2 to RC timing.